-The GE shall furnish services in accordance with the articles of this manual and the Illinois Tollway's policies and procedures.
-Where this manual does not address specific requirements, the GE's work shall be guided by the appropriate criteria established in the current editions of the following manuals and documents:
+The GE shall furnish services in accordance with the articles of this Manual and the Illinois Tollway's policies and procedures.
+Where this Manual does not address specific requirements, the GE's work shall be guided by the appropriate criteria established in the current editions of the following manuals and documents:

-- AASHTO "LRFD Bridge Design Specifications" - AASHTO "Manual on Subsurface Investigations" - AASHTO "Standard Specifications for Highway Bridges" - IDOT All Geotechnical Manual User Memos (AGMU) - IDOT "Bridge Manual" - IDOT "Culvert Manual"
+- AASHTO LRFD Bridge Design Specifications

+- AASHTO Manual on Subsurface Investigations

+- AASHTO Standard Specifications for Highway Bridges

+- IDOT All Geotechnical Manual User Memos (AGMU)

+- IDOT Bridge Manual

-- IDOT "Geotechnical Manual" and AGMU Memoranda - IDOT "Standard Specifications for Road and Bridge Construction" - IDOT "Subgrade Stability Manual" - Illinois Tollway "Design Section Engineer's Manual" - Illinois Tollway "Structure Design Manual" - Illinois Tollway "Supplemental Specifications to IDOT Standard Specifications"
+- IDOT Culvert Manual - IDOT Geotechnical Manual and AGMU Memoranda - IDOT Standard Specifications for Road and Bridge Construction - IDOT Subgrade Stability Manual - Illinois Tollway Design Section Engineer's Manual - Illinois Tollway Structure Design Manual - Illinois Tollway Supplemental Specifications to IDOT Standard Specifications

-This manual does not address sampling or testing requirements of hazardous or special waste materials.
-The "Manual for Conducting Preliminary Environmental Site Assessments for Illinois Department of Transportation Highway Projects" contains information on subsurface investigation for some environmental purposes.
+This Manual does not address sampling or testing requirements of hazardous or special waste materials.
+The Environmental Studies Manual contains information on subsurface investigation for some environmental purposes.
 Should the GE encounter potential soil or groundwater contamination, the GE shall immediately stop the work and notify the Illinois Tollway and Designer, if applicable.
 Further work directions shall be discussed with the Illinois Tollway and Designer, if applicable.